limbernie/limbernie.github.io/_posts/2018-03-08-depth-walkthrough.md

 ### The Key to a Man's Heart Is Through His Stomach

-With a script like `cat.sh`, combined with directory listing from `test.jsp`, I was able to discover and extract `tomcat8`'s SSH key pair at its home directory from `/etc/passwd`.
+With `cat.sh` combined with the directory listing from `test.jsp` I was able to discover and extract `tomcat8`'s SSH key pair at its home directory from `/etc/passwd`.

 ![screenshot-3](/assets/images/posts/depth-walkthrough/screenshot-3.png)

 I took an educated guess, put two and two together and gathered that `tomcat8` probably had its public key listed in `/home/bill/.ssh/authorized_keys`.
 If there's the case, I should be able to login to `bill`'s account via SSH in **localhost**.
-Well, there's only one way to find out.
-As Yoda put it, "**_Do.
+Well, there's only one way to find out and as Yoda put it, "**_Do.
 Or do not.
 There is no try._**"

 ### Kill Bill: Vol. 1